Joint Deformations of Manifolds, Coherent Sheaves and Sections

-\end{proof} \begin{remark} The case of infinitesimal deformations of a locally free sheaf together with a subspace of sections, but on a fixed variety, together with application through Brill-Noether theory, was already analysed using DG-Lie algebra and formal groupoids in \cite{DE Brill-Noether} and \cite{DE map locally free}. \end{remark}
+\begin{Remark} The case of infinitesimal deformations of a locally free sheaf together with a~subspace of sections, but on a~fixed variety, together with application through Brill--Noether theory, was already analysed using DG-Lie algebra and formal groupoids in \cite{DE-Brill-Noether} and \cite{DE-map-locally-free}. \end{Remark}

 Finally, we are able to recover a well known fact.